ThunderDoesDev/TS-Monitor/README.md

 # Support Server
 If you require some assistance please join our Discord Server, you will also see this code in action in our server too.

+# License
+This source code uses a no license all rights are reserved and this repo is public strictly for educational purposes!

 [Join Here](https://discord.gg/3NTPcPGYtM)